Loss of Trademark Rights

 Examples of circumstances deemed to be outside the trademark owner’s control include (1) legal restrictions on the continued sale of goods under the mark, (2) labor strikes, (3) the need to retool equipment, (4) the bankruptcy or insolvency of the trademark owner and (5) the lack of demand for the underlying goods and services.

 In the United States, if a trademark owner holds a federal registration for its mark on the Principal Register, non-use of the mark in particular areas of the country is not considered abandonment in those areas.
-Similarly, owners of Community Trade Mark (CTM) registrations retain rights in all of the European Union (EU), even if a CTM is used only in a single EU member state.
+Similarly, owners of European Union Trade Mark (EUTM) (formerly Community Trade Mark) registrations retain rights in all of the European Union (EU), even if an EUTM is used only in a single EU member state.

 6. How can improper trademark licenses or assignments result in abandonment of a trademark?